AlexBoa45/Bachelors_Thesis_Alejandro_Boadella/README.md

 Furthermore every file is explained/commented in case of doubts!!
 All sources used are exposed within the files code.

 Have fun!!
-I case of doubts or error, no doubt in send me a message.
+I case of doubts or errors, feel free in message me.